gnachman/iterm2-website/source/_includes/3.4/documentation-utilities.md

 <li>
 `it2attention fireworks`
 <br/>
-how an explosion animation at the cursor
+Show an explosion animation at the cursor
 </li>
 </ul>